Thanks for choosing Backbone Issue Sync to synchronize your JIRA projects, letting you collaborate across departmental and B2B borders.

 Let's establish a connection between the two projects, so that they can communicate with each other.

 - To start creating the synchronization, open Project A, then select Project settings > Issue Synchronization > New Synchronization.
-To keep things simple, select Local (with this you set up a synchronization between two projects on the same instance).
+To keep things simple, select Centralized Configuration (this is Backbone's 'default' synchronization type, and is recommend for most use cases).

 - Now, you can start configuring the synchronization:

-- enter the synchronization user's username (in this example, that's syncuser)
+- In Synchronization User enter the synchronization user's username (in this example, that's syncuser).

 - Next, you can assign the synchronization a name and description.
 When you make multiple synchronizations for a project, it's important to name them descriptively, so you don't get them confused.
 However, for now, let's stick with the default.